pavanrouthu/Test_Airwallex/README.md

 2. Click on Import button
 3. Choose environment.json file and the file gets imported into Postman.

+Ensure imported environment is selected when running the scripts.
+Otherwise the scripts will fail.

 # Information about the tests

 All tests are captured under the “Test_Airwallex” collection heading.
 Each testable scenario is captured as a separate POST request with a header, request body and tests under “Tests” tab that parse and validate the response.
 The assertions are easier to understand as it’s been written in Javascript.

+The following 38 scenarios have been captured and validated as part of the postman collection:

+"Save Bank Details - When country is AU and Payment Method is SWIFT", "Save Bank Details - When country is AU and Payment Method is LOCAL", "Save Bank Details - When country is US and Payment Method is SWIFT", "Save Bank Details - When country is US and Payment Method is LOCAL", "Save Bank Details - When country is CN and Payment Method is SWIFT", "Save Bank Details - When country is CN and Payment Method is LOCAL", "Scenario when country code is other than US, AU or CN and Payment Method is LOCAL", "Scenario when country code is other than US, AU or CN and Payment Method is SWIFT", "Scenario when Payment_Method field is blank", "Scenario when Bank Country Code field is blank", "Scenario to check when BSB is not available for AU", "Scenario to check when BSB is less than 6 characters", "Scenario to check when BSB is greater than 6 characters", "Scenario to check when ABA is not available for US", "Scenario to check when ABA is less than 9 characters", "Scenario to check when ABA is greater than 9 characters", "Scenario when swift code is less than 8 characters", "Scenario when swift code is exactly 8 characters", "Scenario when swift code is exactly 11 characters", "Scenario when swift code is between 8-11 characters", "Scenario when swift code is greater than 11 characters", "Scenario to check swift code is mandatory when payment method is SWIFT and is in CN", "Scenario to check swift code is mandatory when payment method is SWIFT and is in US", "Scenario to check swift code is mandatory when payment method is SWIFT and is in AU", "Verify the error message for AU, if 5th and 6th character of swift code doesn't match the country code", "Verify the error message for US, if 5th and 6th character of swift code doesn't match the country code", "Verify the error message for CN, if 5th and 6th character of swift code doesn't match the country code", "Scenario when Account Name field is blank",
+"Scenario when Account Name field has special characters", "Scenario when Account Name field is less than 2 characters long", "Scenario when Account Name field is greater than 10 characters", "Scenario when Account Number field is blank", "Scenario when Account Number field has special characters", "Scenario when Account Number field is greater than 17 characters and in US", "Scenario when Account Number field is less than 6 characters and in AU", "Scenario when Account Number field is greater than 9 characters and in AU", "Scenario when Account Number field is greater than 20 characters and in CN", "Scenario when Account Number field is less than 8 characters and in CN"

 # Running the tests: